 In an effort to increase signage along city trails, the city was able to secure a major sponsorship from a local business.
 As a result, trail signs were installed at the underpass and overpass of every trail-road intersection and large detailed trail maps were installed at key major trail heads.
 Other trail map sign needs were identified and will be installed as sponsor funds are obtained.

 All Trail Watch volunteers are asked to watch an orientation hosted by Anchorage Police Department patrol officers and dispatch staff.
 In addition to receiving better reports from the trails, APD is implementing a new crime sub code – “TR.”
 This sub-code is added to the report of any incident that occurs on Anchorage trails and will enable the department to generate better statistics about crime on Anchorage trails.

 The program has received a positive response from many local businesses, community groups and non-profit organizations.
 For example, Trail Watch has partnered with the Anchorage Responsible Beverage Retailers’ Association (ARBRA.)
 Through this partnership, Trail Watch volunteers report any alcohol-related litter on the trails and surrounding areas to ARBRA who then helps clean up camp areas.
 In 2006 ARBRA received a Park Challenge Grant focused on cleaning up Chester Creek Trail between Valley of the Moon Park and New Seward Highway in conjunction with Trail Watch.
 A local outdoor gear retailer donated backpacks to the Trail Watch volunteers.
 A local software company donated an on-line calendar tool.
 In 2004 the local branch of Covenant House agreed to staff Trail Watch headquarters beginning in the summer of 2004.
-Since then their efforts has become a youth at risk job training collaboration with youth agencies, businesses and Parks & Recreation.
+Since then their efforts have become a youth-at-risk job training collaboration with youth agencies, businesses, and Parks & Recreation.